t0mll/t0mll.github.io/_tabs/about.md

 **Database Management**: Proficient in building and managing relational databases, including MS SQL, MySQL, and Postgres.
 As well as NoSQL offering such as DynamoDB.

 **DevOps Mastery**: Well-versed in server setup, maintenance, and monitoring, ensuring the robustness and reliability of software solutions.
 Using AWS CDK to setup fully automated CI/CD pipeline or Github actions for smaller projects.
+Builiding and maintaining K8s clusters and container environments.

 ## Professional Journey: